near/NEPs/specs/NetworkSpec/RoutingTableExchangeAlgorithm.md

 By sending list of 4 bytes hashes of all known edges on each synchronization we would only need to send `4 MiB` of metadata plus the size of edges that differ.
 This approach would be simpler, but not as efficient in terms of bandwidth.
 That would still be an improvement of having to send just `4 MiB` over `400 MiB` with existing implementation.

+# Future improvements

+## Reduce memory usagae
+### Used a fixed number of `IbfPeerSet` structures for each node Theoretically, smaller number of sets could be used.
+For example 10, this would require estimating how likely it is to produce edges such that they produce collisions.
+It may be still possible to generate offline such set of edges that can cause recovery of edges from `IBF` to fail for one node.